shailesh1729/ecg-codec/docs/codec_b/architecture.md

 show the histograms of measurement values for 6 different records.
 Although the measurements are not Gaussian distributed, it is not a bad approximation.
-The quantized Gaussian approximation works well in the entropy coding.
+The quantized Gaussian approximation works well in entropy coding.
 It is easy to estimate from the data.

 The best compression can be achieved by using the empirical